-I can remember hearing Help Me by Sonny Boy Williamson for the very first time as I was descending the stairs down in the cellar of Manchester’s Twisted Wheel Club in September 1963.
+I can remember hearing Help Me by Sonny Boy Williamson II for the very first time as I was descending the stairs down in the cellar of Manchester’s Twisted Wheel Club in September 1963.
 For the first time, a moment of dark, dank pleasure mixed with that fantastic staccato beat :

-you gotta help me babe I can’t do it all by myself
+I can’t do it all by myself

 I can’t do it all by myself

 you know if you don’t help me darlin

 This was followed by one of the most haunting harmonica solos ever played.
 It was a track that still got played sometimes at the Wheel even as late as 1969 and certainly more often at the Blue Note.

 Sonny Boy Williamson was the second ‘Sonny Boy’ but he was old enough to have played with Robert Johnson – or was he?
 It was a great moment for me when I bought him a cup of coffee in the Twisted Wheel on Christmas Eve 1964 after he finished his set.
-He had the bowler hat and the Black and white Chequered suit (Chequer Records bought it for him, he told me).
-He showed me his smallest harmonica in the world, which he had just played in his nose but I didn’t take it from him for a close look!
+He had the bowler hat and the Black and white Checkered suit (Checker Records bought it for him, he told me).
+He showed me his smallest harmonica in the world, which he had just played with his nose but I didn’t take it from him for a close look!
 I remember a girl near the stage saying ‘he’s a dirty old man – playing his harmonica up his nose’ – not to everyone’s taste.

 Sonny Boy Williamson at The Twisted Wheel

+These tracks were regularly played by Roger Eagle at the Wheel in 1964/65.
 Sonny Boy appeared also at the Manchester Free Trade Hall and on Granada TV around the same period.
-The full interesting and funny story of it all is recounted in the book: SITE DOWN AND LISTEN TO THIS The Roger Eagle Story by Bill Sykes.
+The full interesting and funny story of it all is recounted in the book: SIT DOWN!
+LISTEN TO THIS The Roger Eagle Story by Bill Sykes.

-He had a bag full of harmonicas, from very tiny to large.
+Sonny Boy had a bag full of harmonicas, from very tiny to large.
 He made sounds and bent notes so amazingly.
 After seeing him many of my pals tried to get (Honer/Marine- Band) harmonica to sound like that, we even bashed them with hammers to distort them, tried putting them in buckets of water but nothing really got that Sonny Boy sound.

-Wikipedia: Sonny Boy Williamson
+Sonny Boy Williamson II